denniskalpedis/Plex-Tampermonkey-Scripts/readme.md

 ### `Change Seson Names`

 Allow you to change Season names on TV shows.
 Usful for home movies to have seasons as years, or holidays.
+Also great for learning series.

 After insalled just go to the season and click edit.
 New field will show current name and allow you to change it.